billy-moore-98/predictit/README.md

 - `lambda_fetch` and `lambda_validate` are containerised AWS Lambda functions built with Docker and deployed via ECR repos
 - `src/` contains the Python source code for API fetching and validation logic
-- `tests` contains unit tests for key modules built using pytest
+- `tests/` contains unit tests for key modules built using pytest
-- `infrastructure` contains Terraform modules to provision the AWS infrastructure
+- `infrastructure/` contains Terraform modules to provision the AWS infrastructure
-- `.github` contains CI/CD pipelines ro tun tests, build and push images and deploy to AWS
+- `.github/workflows` contains CI/CD pipelines tun tests, build and push images and deploy to AWS

 ## Pipeline Flow

 1. **lambda_fetch** fetches the latest data from the Predictit API and stores to a staging layer in an S3 bucket
 2. **lambda_validate** picks up the staged response and validates it against the expected JSON pattern, moving to a raw storage layer if valid
 3. **Snowflake** SQL scripts copy and flatten the JSON file to a staging table, and populates the data warehouse model with new data
-4. **Transformation** SQL scripts are run to generate sample analysis reports
+4. **Analytical** SQL queries are available to generate sample analysis reports
 5. **Airflow** is used to schedule and orchestrate the pipeline from fetching to analysis

 ## Data Model

-The PredictIt data provides odds on answers to various political questions such as "Who will be the next president of the USA?".
+The Predictit data provides odds on answers to various political questions such as "Who will be the next president of the USA?".
 The questions are called "markets", and the answers to the markets being "contracts".
-Users "trade" (bet) on the various outcomes, influencing the trading price.
+Users "trade" (bet) on the various outcomes, influencing the trading price (odds).
 Markets can open and close at any time, and contracts can be opened or closed at any time.
+Below is the modelled ER diagram for the data.

 ![Data Model](docs/predictit_markets_erd.png)

-Below is the modelled ER diagram for the data.
-Consisting of two type 1 slowly changing dimension tables and a central fact table.
+The model consists of two type 1 slowly changing dimension tables and a central fact table.
 SQL merge statements cover the opening and closing of markets/contracts, indicated by the `EFFECTIVE_TS` and `EXPIRY_TS` columns.
-The central fact_prices table then has all the columns necessary to generate any kind of anaylsis.
+The central `FACT_PRICES` table then has all the columns necessary to generate any kind of analysis.

 The data warehouse loading strategy is covered by the ingest pipeline.
-An incremental load of both dimension and fact tables from staging tables is used, with MERGE INTO statements used to load dimensions tables and a simple INSERT INTO statement for new price data.
+An incremental load of both dimension and fact tables from staging tables is used, with `MERGE INTO` statements loading dimensions tables and an `INSERT INTO` statement for new price data.
 Please consult the SQL files for specific code.
-An example loading strategy for DIM_CONTRACTS is shown below.
+An example loading strategy for `DIM_CONTRACTS` is shown below.

 ```sql
 MERGE INTO markets.dim_contracts AS tgt